dmauser/azure-virtualwan/svh-ri-intra-region/README.md

 ### Components

-- Two Virtual WAN Hubs in the same region (default EastUS2) to demonstrated the capabilities of routing intenet/policies that allows inter-hub communitcation between to secured virtual hubs.
+- Two Secured Virtual WAN Hubs in the same region (default EastUS2) to demonstrated the capabilities of routing intent/policies that allows inter-hub communication between to secured virtual hubs.
 - Six VNETs (Spoke 1 to 6) that are connected directly to their respective Secured vHub (Sechub1 and SecHub2).
 - All Linux VMs include basic networking utilities such as: traceroute, tcptraceroute, hping3, nmap, curl.
-    - For connectivity tests, you can use curl <"Destnation IP"> and the output should be the VM name.
+    - For connectivity tests, you can use curl <"Destination IP"> and the output should be the VM name.
 - Two remote branches emulated in Azure with Azure VPN Gateway on each site and S2S VPN using BGP to their respective vHUB.
 ASN 65010 is assigned to Branch 1 and ASN 65009 is assigned to Branch 2 while vHUBs VPN Gateways on both Hubs have fixed ASN 65515.
 - Routing intent/policies for private traffic are enabled via deployment script.
 To review routing intent/policies you via portal use the [inter-hub preview portal](https://aka.ms/inter-hub).
 Inter-hub enabled is the indication the feature is enabled.
 Example:
 ![](./media/azfwmg-routingintent.png)
-- Routing intent feature does not support Internet traffic at this time (please review the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies) for this and other considerations).
+- Routing intent feature does not support Internet together with Private traffic at this time (please review the [official documentation](https://docs.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies#background) - purple box).
 Some of those constrains are going to be removed before going to General Availability (GA).
+It recommended to review the documentation on regular bases to get the most updated information about the route intent/policies functionality.

 ### Deploy this solution